 Of course, while he made tents, he encouraged and uplifted.
 He also gave his testimony, talked about Christ, preached the resurrection, described the second coming, and appealed to his clients to believe.
-And often he sent off his customers with a prayer.
+Often he sent his satisfied customers home with a prayer.
 And that was only the beginning of his tentmaking, considering the biblical record.
-He must have written his letters to the churches at night!
+He must have written his letter to the Romans at night!

-For centuries, using the model of the 12 disciples, the true missionaries have been considered to be those who have given up their secular professions to follow Jesus in active ministry.
+For centuries, missionaries have been considered to be those who have given up their secular professions to follow Jesus in active ministry.
 Often a person's trade has been seen as something in the way of mission.
 But if we could've followed Paul around his workshop, we would've quickly realized that his trade was his opportunity for mission.

 Paul's customers came looking for a service and found eternity.
 His workmanship was, no doubt, excellent.
 His ability to read his clients' business needs and tastes was well developed and sensitive.
 His service surely left few unhappy customers.
 The type of tents he made represented, in fact, a fine art in itself.
 But he gave more than any customer ever thought they came for.
-That's modern-day tentmaking."
+That's "tentmaking" for the modern, mission-minded professional.

-Like the Apostle Paul, modern-day tentmakers use their professional skills to find employment in the contemporary marketplace, where once again the everlasting gospel is shared in sensitive, meaningful ways.
-The tentmaker bridges to another culture, another worldview, and shares a word from God.
-The tentmaker opens a door to hope and has a spiritual influence through which God can work.
+Like the Apostle Paul, today's "tentmaker" uses their unique professional skill to find employment in the "marketplace" where they can share the everlasting gospel in sensitive, meaningful ways.
+They place themselves where they can open a door to hope and exert a spiritual influence through which God can work.